danielzuncke/conway_gol/README.md

 ## TODO's

+* might need to do in batches so list with matrices doesn't get too long
 * def iterate: multiline reading and multithreading for faster evaluation
 * pause on keyhit, enter menu
 * move output to seperate folder